unclearness/devenir/README.md

   - To pull dependencies registered as git submodule.
 - Use CMake with `CMakeLists.txt`.
   - `reconfigure.bat` and `rebuild.bat` are command line CMake utilities for Windows 10/11 and Visual Studio 2017-2022.

+## Motivation

+Non-rigid registration is still an active research area in academia, but it also has a commercial aspect.
+The semi-manual mesh retopology process, one of the critical steps in the CG industry, relies on non-rigid registration techniques.
+In addition to algorithms, manual work with GUI, for example, adding correspondence points between geometries, is practically essential to ensure quality.

+Excellent commercial software exists for this purpose, but none of the open tools have been found to my satisfaction.
+I have found many open research codes for non-rigid registration, but most do not have an interactive GUI.

+The goal of this project is to create an open interactive retopology tool.